emilybernard1/SantasHelperBackEnd/README.md

   - Python
   - Django

-## User Stories
-As a user I want the ability to...
-  - sign in  or register
-  - make a wishlist for each of my loved ones
-  - see one wishlist
-  - see all wishlists
-  - add wishlists
-  - delete wishlists
-  - update wishlists
-  - add gifts to wishlists
-  - delete gifts
-  - update gifts
-  - mark whether a gift has been bought
-  - mark whether a gift has been wrapped
-  - make a Santas Secrets List for each of my loved ones that's related to their wishlist

 ## Stretch	Goals
 - add a field for where the gift is stored
 - have a checkbox where the user can chose an image to go with the wish list: either a candy-cane, christmas tree, or a gift box